Last Updated on April 16, 2022 by Grow with Bovees

 - Unsuitable for edible plants.

-- Not for weed removal, only flower bed weed prevention.
+- Not for killing weeds, only flower bed weed prevention.

 3. Doctor Kirchner Natural Weed & Grass Killer

 The Doctor Kirchner Natural Weed & Grass Killer is manufactured with natural ingredients, making it safe for both people and pets.
 Additionally, it’s safe for use around kids, is glyphosate-free, and has no hormone-disrupting harmful chemicals.